kizitonwose/Calendar/docs/View.md

                     val title = dayOfWeek.getDisplayName(TextStyle.SHORT, Locale.getDefault())
                     textView.text = title
                     // In the code above, we use the same `daysOfWeek` list
-                    // that was created when we set up the calender.
+                    // that was created when we set up the calendar.
-                    // However, we can also get the daysOfWeek from the month content:
+                    // However, we can also get the `daysOfWeek` list from the month data:
                     // val daysOfWeek = data.weekDays.first().map { it.date.dayOfWeek }
                     // Alternatively, you can get the value for this specific index:
                     // val dayOfWeek = data.weekDays.first()[index].date.dayOfWeek